jundaz/jundaz.github.io/_pages/about.md

 Selected Projects
 ======
 <div>
-<div style="font-size:15pt"><strong>Texture Transfer Based on Neural Implicit Representation</strong></div>
+<div style="font-size:15pt"><strong>Feature-Grid Based Texture synthesis and transfer</strong></div>
 </div>
-<div style="font-size:12pt">Texture synthesize and transfer has been a popular topic
+<div style="font-size:12pt">Texture synthesise and transfer has been a popular topic
-in recent years, this projects aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface. </div>
+in recent years, this project aims to develop a novel method of texture synthesis and transfer based on a neural implicit representation of arbitrary object and provide a robust tool that would allow transfering such object as texture to arbitrary target surface. </div>